marcomgcal/Xplora/README.md

 # Xplora
-Adventure website with video on header, did it with HTML, CSS &amp; JS.
+Adventure website with video on header, did it with HTML, CSS & JS.